Nonprovisional (Utility) Patent Application Filing Guide

 A very long view may be divided into several parts placed one above the other on a single sheet.
 However, the relationship between the different parts must be clear and unambiguous.

-The plane upon which a sectional view is taken should be indicated by a broken line on the view from which the section is cut.
+The plane on which a sectional view is taken should be indicated by a broken line on the view from which the section is cut.
 The ends of the broken line should be designated by Arabic or Roman numerals corresponding to the view number of the sectional view, and should have arrows to indicate the direction of sight.
 Hatching must be used to indicate section portions of an object, and must be made by regularly spaced oblique parallel lines spaced sufficiently apart to enable the lines to be distinguished without difficulty.
 Hatching should not impede the clear reading of the reference characters and lead lines.
 If it is not possible to place reference characters outside the hatched area, the hatching may be broken off wherever reference characters are inserted.
 Hatching must be at a substantial angle to the surrounding axes or principal lines, preferably 45 degrees.

 A cross section must be set out and drawn to show all of the materials as they are shown in the view from which the cross section was taken.
 The parts in cross section must show proper material(s) by hatching with regularly spaced parallel oblique strokes; the space between strokes being chosen on the basis of the total area to be hatched.
 The various parts of a cross section of the same item should be hatched in the same manner and should accurately and graphically indicate the nature of the material(s) illustrated in cross section.